StinkTheStinker/Stinks-charts/README.md

 Stinks charts
 ---------------------------------------------------
 # Hello, this is charts that stinko makes!
 This only uses JS Engine because it's good.
-Note that it will have a bit of modified setting to it.
+Note that it will have a bit of modified settings to it.

 # List of Currently Charted songs:
 Cheating 3.5 (MoldyGH)